zivajagirdar05/AKS-SRE-Dissertation/README.md

 This repository is being developed as part of the M.Tech Cloud Computing dissertation at **BITS Pilani WILP**.

-The repository contains:
+Current Phase:

-- Research Proposal
+- ✅ Proposal Completed
+- ✅ Repository Setup Completed
-- Literature Review
+- ⏳ Literature Review In Progress
-- Azure Implementation
-- Kubernetes Deployment
-- Monitoring Configuration
-- Reliability Experiments
-- Results & Analysis
-- Architecture Diagrams
-- Dissertation Report
-- Presentation Materials

-The repository will be updated continuously throughout the dissertation lifecycle.

 ---